1. ElectroBraid® Commitment to Safety

 Install your line posts using the existing strand of ElectroBraid® as a sight line.
 Mark the position for each insulator with your jig, and attach each line post insulator and each ElectroBraid ® Roller Insulator to all posts.

 Note: The ElectroBraid® Roller Insulator will withstand a greater force from a vertical change of direction than a conventional line post insulator.
 To install the braid on a line post at a peak or a valley, first tension the braid.
-Then, after the braid has been tensioned, remove the roller pin, place the braid behind the roller, and re-insert the pin ensuring the pin is set all the way by tapping it with a screwdriver.
+Then, after the braid has been tensioned, remove the roller pin, place the braid behind the roller, and re-insert the pin, ensuring the pin is set all the way by tapping it with a screwdriver.
 The braid may jam in the insulator if you insert it behind the roller and then try to tension.

 Installing T-Post Line Posts:

-Layout all your posts and mark each one for the depth to drive the post and the location of each insulator.
-Using the first strand of braid as a sight line, use a post pounder to set your T-Posts, (IMPORTANT: be sure your T-Posts are correctly oriented.
+Layout all your posts and mark each for the depth to drive the post and the location of each insulator.
+Using the first strand of braid as a sight line, use a post pounder to set your T-Posts.
+(IMPORTANT: be sure your T-Posts are correctly oriented.
 The flat side of the T-Post should be on the inside of the paddock so the braid will be on the inside of the paddock when attached to the insulators.)
 Then attach your T-Posts insulators.

 Note: A T-Post Cap provides an insulator for the top strand and reduces the hazard of a horse being speared by a T-Post.